pundit-project/pundit/README.md

      yum install pundit-central pundit-ui

-Run the database initialization script.
-Note that mysql must be running (e.g. service mysql start) and that you will need the mysql root password.
+Make sure mysql is running.
+You will need the mysql root password.
 By default, the password is blank.

+     service mysqld start

+Run the database initialization script. **It will prompt you for the mysql root password.**  By default, the password is blank.

      /opt/pundit-central/bin/initialize_pundit_database.sh